Quicr/laps/docs/METRICS.md

 ## Subscribe Metrics

-Subscribe metrics are emitted on track name `subscribe`.
+Subscribe metrics are emitted on the schema track with `type` set to `subscribe`.

 Example: